-Telangana may extend COVID-19 lockdown until May 7
+Telangana extends lockdown till May 7, imposes ban on food deliveries

-Hyderabad, Apr 19: As COVID-19 positive cases continue to rise, The Telangana governmentis likely to extend the coronavirus lockdown until May 7.
+Hyderabad, Apr 19: Telangana has become the first state to extend the lockdown till May 7, four days more than the nationwide lockdown.

-The Telangana Cabinet is meeting today to take call on the exemptions and notify the same as the partial easing of the lockdown will come into force from April 20.
+Chief Minister K Chandrasekhar Rao said there would be no relaxation and the state will follow the restrictions that were there till now.

-The Telangana government led-by K. Chandrashekara Rao has proposed to extend the lockdown until May 7, by which time all the existing containment zones would complete their 14 day mandatory isolation.
+The state government has also decided to ban food delivery services like Swiggy and Zomato in the state till further notice.

 "Not to permit various agencies for e-delivery and door-to-door delivery of food parcel in order to prevent the likely spread of COVID-19 through transmission, till the period of lockdown," a statement from the chief minister's office said.